majumderb/recipe-personalization/README.md

 # Generating Personalized Recipes from Historical User Preferences
 Personalized Recipe Generation: EMNLP 2019

+# Generating Personalized Recipes from Historical User Preferences
+This is our PyTorch implementation for the paper:

+Generating Personalized Recipes from Historical User Preferences, EMNLP 2019

+The code is tested on a Linux server (w/ NVIDIA GeForce Titan X Pascal) with PyTorch 1.1.0 and Python 3.6.

+# Requirements
+* Python 3
+* Pytorch v1.0+

+# Data
+Backing data can be found [on Kaggle](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions) or via [Julian McAuley's dataset repository](https://cseweb.ucsd.edu/~jmcauley/datasets.html)

+# Citation
+If you find this repository useful for your research, please cite our paper:
 ```
 @inproceedings{majumder2019emnlp,
   title={Generating Personalized Recipes from Historical User Preferences},